 The high level of education suggests that PABC referred to the AE service were of high socioeconomic status.
 People from a higher socioeconomic status participate in more exercise than those with lower socioeconomic status [69].
 It appears that the AE project, as with traditional exercise referral schemes, reproduced the inequality paradox whereby services may be successful at the population level but exacerbate existing inequalities by benefiting more affluent groups than less affluent ones [70].

 Additionally, service users were majority White British.
 The service received few referrals from ethnic minority groups.
 In Sheffield, 13% of people are from ethnic minority communities [71].
 Therefore, the needs of these populations are not being fulfilled.
 Innovations are required to help recruit, engage, retain, and promote health among diverse communities [72].
 Previous research has suggested adapting programmes to tailor the design to the needs of a particular cultural group [73].
-Future services should investigate if a routine referral for people affected by canceras part of standard care for all patients, rather than ad hoc referrals, improves the diversity of the service users.
+Future services should investigate if a routine referral for people affected by cancer , rather than ad hoc referrals, improves the diversity of the service users.
 The Moving Through Cancer agenda aims to ensure that by 2029, all individuals diagnosed with cancer are assessed, advised, referred to, and supported to engage in exercise and rehabilitation programming as the standard of care [74].

 Attrition